nett00n/nett00n/README.md

 ## Current project
 I came to the last project with absolutely no documentation, couple of automations on new for me stack (Azure DevOps)

-What I made on this project:
+What I have done on this project:
 - 🏭 Ansible playbook for full deployment of infrastructure created
 - ♾️ Release Process for Integration and Delivery created
 - 🚀 The product has released